Omnikon-Org/schema-cast/README.md

 Schema Cast is **NOT** a replacement for JSON Schema.
 It is a powerful framework that **extends** JSON Schema.

 By strictly adhering to the JSON Schema standard, you define your data models once.
 Schema Cast enriches these standard models with persistence logic, ORM bindings, and API definitions using the custom `x-schema-cast` namespace.

+The `x-schema-cast` namespace follows the JSON Schema extension model: standard validators like AJV and Hyperjump safely ignore this key, while Schema Cast uses it to drive persistence, code generation, and migrations.

 Because we use standard JSON Schema, your schemas remain 100% compatible with existing ecosystem tooling:
 - **AJV / Hyperjump** for runtime validation